SirWumpus/ioccc-ae/93/README.md

 ## 3. DESCRIPTION

-AE is a simple full screen text editor that can be configured for either a modual (VI-style interface) or a modeless (EMACS-style interface).
+AE is a simple full screen text editor that can be configured for either a modal (VI-style interface) or a modeless (EMACS-style interface).

 Text files consist of lines of printable text or tab characters.
 A line can be of arbitary length and is delimited by either a newline or the end of file.
 Carriage return is mapped to newline on input and ignored on output.
 Carriage returns already in the file are preserved.
 Tab stops are every eight columns.

 ## 4. COMMANDS

 Some default configuration files are supplied.
 One of them should be renamed to `ae.rc` (Windows) or `.aerc` (Unix) and placed in the user's home directory.
-The supplied files are `mode.rc`, `modeless.rc` (original), and `modeless.xterm` (revised) which configure the editor for either modual (VI-style) or modeless (EMACS-style) operation.
+The supplied files are `mode.rc`, `modeless.rc` (original), and `modeless.xterm` (revised) which configure the editor for either modal (VI-style) or modeless (EMACS-style) operation.

 ### 4.1.
 MODUAL CONFIGURATION